 Training With Focus And Intensity

 Concentration is key when you’re in the gym.
-If you’re serious about getting results from your training sessions – get into the habit of focusing your mind at all times on what you are doing – as this can make a big difference to the quality of your workouts.
+If you’re serious about getting results from your training sessions – get into the habit of focusing your mind on what you are doing.
+This will make a big difference to the quality of your workouts.

 - what exercises you plan to do